- Mission Statement

 1. Scholarship: Our scholarship reflects our profession and the education we provide to students.

-Students in UCM’s accountancy program have professional learning opportunities through our internship program (fully supported by HCBPS full-time staff), VITA program, the AP’s recently initiated professional mentor/student mentee program (16 matches made), and through annual networking events with the Advisory Board (held annually for the past 3 years).
-Employers value the preparedness of our students as evidenced by growing participation in the “Meet the Firms” event and the increased number of strategic recruiting alliances requested by area firms (six in the past 3 years).
+Students in UCM’s accountancy program have professional learning opportunities through our internship program (fully supported by HCBPS full-time staff), VITA program, the AP’s recently initiated professional mentor/student mentee program, and through annual networking events with the Advisory Board.
+Employers value the preparedness of our students as evidenced by growing participation in the “Meet the Firms” event and the increased number of strategic recruiting alliances requested by area firms.
 The Big 4 firms of KPMG and Deloitte include UCM on their short lists of schools visited for recruiting of entry level tax professionals.
 A willingness to serve and extend service terms on the 20 plus member Advisory Board also indicates professionals’ high regard for the program.
 Student satisfaction with professional preparedness is supported by focus event comments that students recommend UCM’s accountancy program to others.

 Thus, the AP’s mission’s distinction centers on its opportunities for students to engage in the classroom and outside of it through learning opportunities with faculty, with peers, and with professionals.
 The ability to successfully achieve this mission is bolstered by three distinctive environmental factors:

 a) The university offers a supportive blueprint for the AP’s mission through its broad campaign to foster student success- “Learning to a Greater Degree”.
 The AP’s mission features aligns well with this university campaign and its focus on engaged learning, future-focused academics, worldly perspective, and culture of service.

 b) The university is committed to maintaining affordability for students to attend.
 Tuition increases in past years have lagged inflationary indexes and are smaller than those instituted by many institutions of higher learning in the state of Missouri.